datacarpentry/python-socialsci/_episodes/12-Data visualisation using Matplotlib.md

 We will generate two sets of points and plot them on the same graph.

-we will also add other common features like a title, a legend and labels on the x and y axis.
+We will also add other common features like a title, a legend and labels on the x and y axis.

 ~~~
 # Generate some date for 2 sets of points.